Are you planning a trip to Europe and looking for the best things to do in Italy? If so, then you need to look no further than right here!

 The Island of Capri, located in the Bay of Naples is a must-see on your things to do in Italy list.
 If you are looking for the beautiful jewel tones of the Mediterranean, Capri is the perfect spot.
 This island is one of the most well-known islands in Italy and one visit here you can see why.

-Once on the island, take a dip in the warm waters of the royal blue Mediterranean and if you’re interested enough, ride in a rowboat to explore the famed Blue Grotto, which in of itself should be on your list of things to do in Italy.
+Once on the island, take a dip in the warm waters of the royal blue Mediterranean and if you’re interested enough, ride in a rowboat to explore the famed Blue Grotto, which in of itself should be on your list of sites to see in Italy!

 This absolutely stunning grotto is resplendent with crystalline blue waters.
 If a boat ride isn’t your thing, check out all the boutique and kitschy shops throughout the island.
 Or stop and grab gelato at one of the many gelato shops dotted along the island.
-This small but gorgeous island deserves to be in the top of your tour of Italy to do list.
+This small but gorgeous Italian island deserves to be in the top of your places to visit in Italy.

 Go on a Gondola Ride in Venice